T&Cs – Relative Insight Ltd.

 10. FAIR USE POLICY AND PROJECT LIFETIME

-10.1 The Customer agrees to abide by Relative Insight’s fair use policy, which states that each Project has a maximum of five Language Sets uploaded each month.
+10.1 The Customer agrees to abide by Relative Insight’s fair use policy, which states that each Project has a maximum of fifteen Language Sets uploaded each month.
 If the Customer exceeds this number, they will be in Overage, which is charged at a minimum of £600 (USD750) per month, which will allow the Customer an additional five Language Sets to upload into existing Projects or through a new Project.
 There is no limit on the number of additional Language Set uploads or Projects that can be purchased in any given month.

 10.2 The Customer acknowledges and agrees that during the course of the Project Lifetime, the Customer has the right to make any changes to the relevant Project.
 Following the expiration of the Project Lifetime, such Project will be marked as ‘complete’ and may then only be accessed by the Customer on a read-only basis.